jht9629-nyu/IM-Screens-2024-03-ima/weeks/04_video.md

 - add a link to your sketch or git repo on the [wiki home page](https://github.com/p5videoKit/IM-Screens-2024-03-ima/wiki#week-04-homework)

+- give a brief summary of on your wiki page for the past 4 weeks
 - enter any questions or notes on your wiki page